 The IRS audited the income tax return for both Mr. Peek and Mr. Fleck for the tax years of 206 and 2007.
 After reviewing the individuals’ tax returns, the IRS adjusted their tax returns to include the capital gains income from the sale of the stock as well as imposed excise tax for excess IRA contributions.
 Both Mr. Peek and Fleck contested the IRS’s adjustment and filed a petition with the Tax Court.

-The IRS argued that Mr. Fleck’s and Mr. Peek’s personal guarantee of a $200,000 promissory note from FP Company to the sellers of the business in 2001 as part of FP Company’s purchase of the business assets were prohibited transactions.
-Tax Court agreed with the IRS and found that the taxpayers had committed prohibited transactions, that the IRAs had ceased to be IRAs as of the beginning of 2001, and that the capital gain from the sale of FP Company by the IRAs was immediately taxed to the taxpayers.
-The Tax Court agreed with the IRS and held that since Internal Revenue Code Section 4975 prohibits both “direct and indirect . . . lending of money or extensions of credit” between an IRA and its owner, it did not matter that the loan guarantee by the taxpayers was to FP Company and not the IRAs directly.
-Internal Revenue Code Section 4975 clears prohibits the lending of money or extension of credit between a retirement plan and a disqualified person.
+Because Internal Revenue Code Section 4975 prohibits both “direct and indirect . . . lending of money or extensions of credit” between an IRA and its owner, it did not matter that the loan guarantee by the taxpayers was to FP Company and not the IRAs directly.
+Internal Revenue Code Section 4975 clearly prohibits the lending of money or extension of credit between a retirement plan and a disqualified person.

-Mr. Peek and Mr. Fleck argued that the IRS’s notice issued in 2006 and 2007 were too late because the loan was made in 2001.
-The IRS contended and the Tax Court agreed that since the nonrecourse loan was ongoing the prohibited transaction continued and on January 1, 2006 it remained true that both Mr. Peek and Mr. Fleck personally guaranteed the company loan.
+Mr. Peek and Mr. Fleck argued that the IRS’ notice in 2006 and 2007 were too late because the loan was made in 2001.
+The IRS contended and the Tax Court agreed that since the nonrecourse loan was ongoing, the prohibited transaction continued.
+Therefore, on January 1, 2006 it remained true that both Mr. Peek and Mr. Fleck personally guaranteed the company loan.

 The Tax Court held that the Peeks and the Flecks were liable for a 20% accuracy-related penalty because their underpayments of tax were “substantial understatement of income tax” under Internal Revenue Code Section 6662 .